oliviaxyl/A-B-Testing-Free-Trial-Screener-/README.md

 ## Project Objective

-The purpose of this project is to get familar with A/B testing workflows and transfer knowledge into practice.
+The purpose of this project is to get familar with A/B testing workflows and put knowledge into practice.

 ### Data Source